mongodb-appeng/eCommerce/README.md

 npm run build
 ```
 ## The application backend
 This project is the frontend application for an eCommerce site, it depends on a backend application running on MongoDB Stitch and Atlas.
-The code, sample data, and instructions for the backen can be found in the [eCommerce-Realm repo](https://github.com/am-MongoDB/eCommerce-Realm).
+The code, sample data, and instructions for the backend can be found in the [eCommerce-Realm repo](https://github.com/am-MongoDB/eCommerce-Realm).